chonie1/bar-chart/README.md

 * Element: DOM element or jQuery element that the chart will get rendered into.

 ### Known issues/bugs
-1. Tick marks are slightly off centered
+1. NA

 ### Features to be implemented
 1. Legend for each series
 2. Webpage customizable features
+3. Other customizable features

 ### Resources
 * https://api.jquery.com/